fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

 <!-- saat haettua kentän testissä seuraavasti -->
-You can access the contents of the field with
+You can access the contents of the field with:

 ```js
 const author = component.container.querySelector('#author')